kckishan/kckishan.github.io/content/project/GRN-SVM/index.md

 +++
-title = "GRN Reconstruction with Ensemble SVM" date = 2017-05-19 draft = false
+title = "Reconstructing Gene Regulatory Network with Ensemble SVM" date = 2017-05-19 draft = false

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["machine-learning", "computational-biology"]
+tags = ["machine-learning", "computational-biology", "data-science"]

 # Project summary to display on homepage.
 summary = ""